 John Garabedian joined BCG in 1997.
-He is the leader of BCG's Financial Services practice in the Americas.
+He was the leader of BCG's Financial Services practice previously in the Americas.
 At BCG, John works with banking, insurance and asset management firms on strategy and operational issues.
 Before joining the firm, John was a vice president for Gemini Consulting, where he was the North American Financial Services practice leader.
 He also worked in strategic planning at Continental Bank.

 John holds an MM degree, with concentrations in finance and management policy, from Kellogg, and a BS in accounting, magna cum laude, from Frostburg State University.

 John’s interests include basketball, golf, and spending time with his wife, Rebecca, and their five children.

 Paul Gordon leads the Industrial Goods practice area in the Americas, and formerly led the Operations practice in the Americas.
 Paul joined the London office of The Boston Consulting Group as an associate in 1985 before moving to the Chicago office in 1988.